 What is the automatic exchange of information?

 The Automatic Exchange of Information (AEOI) is a reporting standard established by the Organization for Economic Co-operation and Development (OECD) aimed at reducing tax evasion.
 It enables the tax authorities in participating countries to obtain financial information about their taxpayers' accounts abroad.
-Switzerland will apply the AEOI to foreign taxpayers, and on 1 January 2017, banks in Switzerland began gathering the necessary information for the AEOI.
+Switzerland applies the AEOI to foreign taxpayers, and banks in Switzerland began gathering the necessary information for the AEOI on 1 January 2017.

-BCV has published a flyer with more information about the AEOI and its implementation in Switzerland.
+BCV has published a flyer with more information about the AEOI in Switzerland and how it can affect you.